mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 <elcaminoIdentityConfiguration tablePrefix="" storageConnectionString="DefaultEndpointsProtocol=https;AccountName=STORAGE_ACCOUNT_NAME;AccountKey=STORAGE_ACCOUNT_KEY;" />
 ```

-Let's update our web app to use the Azure-hosted storage account we jsut created.
-Comment-out the development configuration element and uncomment the element with the Azure-hosted conneciton string.
+Let's update our web app to use the Azure-hosted storage account we just created.
+Comment-out the development configuration element and uncomment the element with the Azure-hosted connection string.

 ```xml
 <configSections>